RufusMotus/glitchynft/README.md

 # GlitchyNFT

 GlitchyNFT is a creator which allowed you to create your own 'NFT' from prepared assets.
 Why creator for 'NFT'?
 We all love them (right?)!
-Project was created for [Appwrite Hackaton on Dev.to](https://dev.to/devteam/announcing-the-appwrite-hackathon-on-dev-1oc0)
+Project was created for [Appwrite Hackathon on Dev.to](https://dev.to/devteam/announcing-the-appwrite-hackathon-on-dev-1oc0)

 ## Techstack